caiocvelasco/project01-docker-ETL-from-API-to-PowerBI/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [VSCode](https://code.visualstudio.com/) with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

+Make sure to inclue a .gitignore file with the following information:
+- # Ignore Python bytecode files
+  - *.pyc

+- # Ignore .env files
+  - .env

 ### Environment Variables

+The .gitignore file, ignores the ´.env´ file for security reasons.
+However, since this is just for educational purposes, follow the step below to include it in your project.
+If you do not include it, the docker will not work.

 Create a `.env` file in the project root with the following content:

 - POSTGRES_USER=your_postgres_user
 - POSTGRES_PASSWORD=your_postgres_password
 - POSTGRES_DB=your_postgres_db
+- POSTGRES_HOST=postgres
+- POSTGRES_DB_URL=postgresql://myuser:mypassword@postgres/mydatabase

 ### Build and Run